Towards Stable and Efficient Training of Verifiably Robust Neural Networks: Experiments

 where $\Dl{(l)}$ and $\Du{(l)}$ are two diagonal matrices representing the ``weights'' of the relaxed ReLU layer.
+Other general activation functions can be supported similarly.
 In the following we focus on conceptually presenting the algorithm, while more details of each term can be found in the Appendix.

-\paragraph{Backward Bound Propagation in CROWN-IBP.} Unlike IBP, CROWN-style bounds start computation from the last layer, so we refer it as \emph{backward bound propagation} (not to be confused with the back-propagation algorithm to obtain gradients).
-Suppose we want to obtain the lower bound $[\underline{\bm{m}}_{\text{CROWN-IBP}}(\x, \epsilon)]_i = \underline{z}^{(L)}_i$ (we assume the specification matrix $C$ has been merged into $\W{(L)}$).
-The input to layer $\W{(L)}$ is $\sigma(z^{(L-1)})$, which has already been replaced by Eq.~\eqref{eq:relu_affine}.
-CROWN-style bounds choose the lower bound of $\sigma(z^{(L-1)}_k)$ (LHS of~\eqref{eq:relu_affine}) when $\W{(L)}_{i,k}$ is positive, and choose the upper bound when $\W{(L)}_{i,k}$ is negative.
+\paragraph{Backward Bound Propagation in CROWN-IBP.} Unlike IBP, CROWN-style bounds start bounding from the last layer, so we refer to it as \emph{backward bound propagation} (not to be confused with the back-propagation algorithm to obtain gradients).
+Suppose we want to obtain the lower bound $[\underline{\bm{m}}_{\text{CROWN-IBP}}(\x, \epsilon)]_i := \underline{z}^{(L)}_i$ (we assume the specification matrix $C$ has been merged into $\W{(L)}$).
+The input to layer $\W{(L)}$ is $\sigma(z^{(L-1)})$, which can be bounded linearly by Eq.~\eqref{eq:relu_affine}.
+CROWN-style bounds choose the lower bound of $\sigma(z^{(L-1)}_k)$ (LHS of~\eqref{eq:relu_affine}) when $\W{(L)}_{i,k}$ is positive, and choose the upper bound otherwise.
 We then merge $\W{(L)}$ and the linearized ReLU layer together and define:

 Now we have a lower bound $\underline{z}^{(L)}_i=\Al{(L-1)}_{i,:} z^{(L-1)} + \underline{b}_i^{(L-1)} \leq {z}^{(L)}_i$ where $\underline{b}_i^{(L-1)} =\sum_{k, \W{(L)}_{i,k} < 0} \W{(L)}_{i,k} \overline{c}_k^{(l)} + \bb^{(L)}$ collects all terms not related to ${z}^{(L-1)}$.
 Note that the diagonal matrix $\DD{i,(L-1)}$ implicitly depends on $i$.
 Then, we merge $\Al{(L-1)}_{i,:}$ with the next linear layer, which is straight forward by plugging in $z^{(L-1)}=\W{(L-1)}\sigma(z^{(L-2)}) + \bb^{(L-1)}$: